 - Articulating their own perspective (67%)

 We are thankful for the support that the project has received from the Legal Education Foundation, Lexis Nexis, the Magna Carta Trust, Travers Smith LLP and Mishcon de Reya LLP.
-The programme has received input from a substantial number of education sector professionals over the course of its four years of operation and a list of our advisors can be found here.
+Information about the project's advisors can be found here.

 For more information, please contact email@example.com.